Swing-piston engine: Internal combustion

 Each "cylinder" from Lutz's design was 0.70 m in diameter and only about 30 cm in depth, providing 445 hp from 140 kg, an excellent power-to-weight ratio compared even to jet engines of the era.
 A five-block version was proposed for his turboprop concept, providing 3,450 hp from an engine about 2 m long.
 While the power-to-weight ratio was good, the density of the engine was simply superb.

 The overall turboprop looked much more like a jet engine than a piston one.
 The swing-piston gas generator was located in the middle of a long nacelle, with a five-stage axial compressor in front and a three-stage turbine behind.
 The compressor was used both to act as a supercharger for the piston engine, as well as provide cold air to cool the turbine.
 The actual power to the propeller, combining both the pistons and the turbines, was 4,930 hp at 10,000 m altitude, far greater than any German wartime project.

 Why all this complexity to produce a new version of an engine, the turboprop, whose primary advantage was simplicity?
 The main problem with conventional jet engines is that the combustion takes place in an open chamber, which is considerably less efficient than the closed chamber of a piston engine, where it has constant volume (or close to it).
-The Otto cycle or Diesel cycle used in piston engines has a much lower specific fuel consumption than the Brayton cycle of a traditional gas turbine engines at low speed.
+The Otto cycle or Diesel cycle used in piston engines has a much lower specific fuel consumption than the Brayton cycle of traditional gas turbine engines at low speed.
 Lutz's design was intended to power very long-range bombers and patrol aircraft, where fuel economy was more important than simplicity and performance.

 Lutz later patented the design under "Rotary compressor and other engines", United States patent 2,301,667.